-- The aim of this course is designed to enable a student to optimize their learning and their research experience to improve health by developing and implementing for medicine in Biology. - 2.
-To associate in development of new methods & techniques for the radiotherapy treatment of various diseases. - 3.
-To have correct diagnosis of the diseases and subsequent proper implementation of radiotherapy to cure of patient. - 4.
-To develop radiotherapy treatment managerial skills and trained Radiation Physicists. - 5.
-At the end of the course the student must have an in depth knowledge in the field of Medical Physics and Radiation Safety.
+- 1. The aim of this course is designed to enable a student to optimize their learning and their knowledge by implementing in medicine and biology in order to improve health care. - 2.
+To develop new methods & techniques for the radiology and imaging and radiotherapy related science. - 3.
+To plan radiotherapy treatment methods, delivery, verification and execution. - 4.
+To develop radiation dosimetry and ensure radiological safety of healthcare workers, patients and public. - 5.
+At the end of the course the student will have an in depth knowledge in the field of Medical Physics and related sciences.